Giovanni Aldini: Experiments

+Like his uncle, Aldini was a vitalist who believed in the existence of an electrical juice generated in the brain and flowing through the nerves to supply the muscles with power.
+After the death of his uncle he became one of the most prolific experimenter and writer on the subject of animal electricity.
+He conducted famous public demonstrations of electro-stimulation to prove that electric current could reanimate muscle tissue in deceased animals and humans.
 Aldini's most famous public demonstration of the electro-stimulation technique of deceased limbs was performed on the executed criminal George Forster at Newgate in London in 1803.
+The electrical stimulation created such violent movements in the corpse that many onlookers believed the dead man was on the verge of returning to life.
 The Newgate Calendar describes what happened when the galvanic process was used on the body:

 On the first application of the process to the face, the jaws of the deceased criminal began to quiver, and the adjoining muscles were horribly contorted, and one eye was actually opened.
 In the subsequent part of the process, the right hand was raised and clenched, and the legs and thighs were set in motion.

 Aldini's experiment created a sensation since it seemed to demonstrate that electricity could be used to revive the deceased.
+The demonstration was widely reported in newspapers like The Times and sparked heated controversy in English scientific circles between supporters of galvanism and their detractors.
+According to Charles Hunnings Wilkinson, who assisted Aldini with his experiments, it provided proof that galvanism was "an energising principle, which forms the line of distinction between matter and spirit, constituting in the great chain of the creation, the intervening link between corporeal substance and the essence of vitality".
+In 1814, the English surgeon John Abernethy defended Aldini's theory in the annual Hunterian Lecture at the Royal College of Surgeons, claiming that electricity was the "élan vital" that could explain life processes.
+Aldini's theories were opposed by William Lawrence, who argued that the processes of life could be reduced to a mechanistic process.

 Shelley's Frankenstein association

-Although Mary Shelley was just 5 years old when Foster was executed, it has been suggested that Aldini might have been the inspiration for her famous fictional character Victor Frankenstein.
-Shelley was well read in the sciences and her husband Percy Bysshe Shelley was an amateur chemist.
+Although Mary Shelley was just 5 years old when Forster was executed, it has been suggested that Aldini might have been the inspiration for her famous fictional character Victor Frankenstein.
+Shelley was well read in the sciences and her husband Percy Bysshe Shelley was an amateur chemist with a profound interest in electricity and galvanic experimentation.
 In her introduction to the 1831 edition of Frankenstein, she does not mention Aldini, but "galvanism" was among the evening discussion topics before she experienced her "waking dream" that led to her writing.
-Chapter 5, the creature awakened:
+The similarity between Frankenstein and Aldini's experiments can be grasped from Shelley's description of the awakening of the creature in Chapter 5 of the novel:

 By the glimmer of the half-extinguished light, I saw the dull yellow eye of the creature open; it breathed hard, and a convulsive motion agitated its limbs.